sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

                                  xlabel='threshold')
 ```

-This graph suggests that the boosting and bagging models are pretty good
+This graph shows that the linear SVM and logistic regression models are the
-overall.
-It is not clear to me why the logistic regression and linear svm
-models, which were worse than the dummy model before, are now better.
+best models at many thresholds, though the random forest model does well also.

 We might also want to look at how precision and recall vary over our
 thresholds: